dotnet/csharplang/proposals/csharp-9.0/init.md

 roughly be the following:

 1. An `init` accessor is always emitted if there is a `set`.
-When not defined by the developer, it is simply a reference to `set`.
+When not defined by the developer it is simply a reference to `set`.
 1. The set of a property in an object initializer will always use `init` if present but fall back to `set` if it's missing.